 Mary Ann Lawler (she/her)

 Mary Ann Lawler is a Children’s Librarian at Broomfield Public Library in Broomfield, Colorado.
 She worked in non-traditional educational settings varying from theatre and music to technology before returning home to a love of children’s books and libraries.
 Trained in Family Place Libraries, Mary Ann champions libraries as welcoming community spaces and teaching literacy and math skills through multi-sensory play-based experiences.
 She loves reading and sharing diverse books, supporting parents and caregivers, and encouraging kids’ curiosity and self-expression.
-This is Mary Ann’s fourth year on the CLEL Bells Committee.
+This is Mary Ann’s fifth year on the CLEL Bells Committee.

 Holly Van Hoy (she/her) - Co-Co-Chair